Friends in the Corner: Composition

 Friends in the Corner EP includes a mix of previously released and new tracks that explore personal and emotional themes.
 "Love Not Loving You" serves as a bold, energetic return following Foxes' hiatus, while "Friends in the Corner" touches on the quiet vulnerabilities of mental health.
 "Hollywood" reflects on challenges faced while chasing dreams in Los Angeles, and "Woman" offers a message of resilience and standing against injustice.
 "Kathleen" is a personal tribute to her grandmother.
 The EP also features three new tracks: "Courage", "Dance", and an acoustic version of "Kathleen".

 Release and promotion

-The EP's lead single, "Love Not Loving You", was released on 20 May 2020.
-The song was her first release in four years and marked Foxes' first release with her new record label, PIAS, after departing from RCA and Sign of the Times.
-The second single, "Woman", was released on 29 July 2020.
-This was followed by "Friends in the Corner" on 2 September 2020 and "Hollywood" on 4 December 2020.
+Friends in the Corners lead single, "Love Not Loving You", was released on 20 May 2020.
+Foxes' first release in four years, it also marks her first release with her new record label PIAS, after departing from RCA Records and Sign of the Times.
+The second single, "Woman", was released on 29 July.
+The EP was followed by two more singles, "Friends in the Corner" (on 2 September) and "Hollywood" (on 4 December).

-"Kathleen" was released as the fifth single on 17 March 2021, along with a YouTube premiere for its music video.
-The announcement of the EP's release coincided with the premiere, and the EP was made available for pre-order on 19 March 2021.
+Foxes released "Kathleen" as the fifth single on 17 March 2021, along with a YouTube premiere of its music video.
+The announcement of Friends in the Corners release coincided with the song's premiere, and the EP was made available for pre-order on 19 March.